Bearing capacity: Introduction

 A foundation is the part of a structure which transmits the weight of the structure to the ground.
 All structures constructed on land are supported on foundations.
 A foundation is a connecting link between the structure proper and the ground which supports it.

-The bearing strength characteristics of foundation soil are major design criterion for civil engineering structures.
+The bearing strength characteristics of foundation soil are a major design criterion for civil engineering structures.
 In nontechnical engineering, bearing capacity is the capacity of soil to support the loads applied to the ground.
 The bearing capacity of soil is the maximum average contact pressure between the foundation and the soil which should not produce shear failure in the soil.
 Ultimate bearing capacity is the theoretical maximum pressure which can be supported without failure; allowable bearing capacity is the ultimate bearing capacity divided by a factor of safety.
 Sometimes, on soft soil sites, large settlements may occur under loaded foundations without actual shear failure occurring; in such cases, the allowable bearing capacity is based on the maximum allowable settlement.